skip to content

 An additional aspect of the internship programme in 2021 was the opportunity to work on the Montagu manuscripts in the Tyne and Wear archive, and to be trained in archival techniques in order to produce the first ever catalogue of the documents contained in this large collection.
 It is anticipated that further archival work may be available in the future.

-The internship programme has run successfully four times since 2021, with two of the interns from the programme extending their contracts and subsequently taking on the roles of research assistants for the project.
+The internship programme has run successfully five times since 2021, with four of the interns from the programme extending their contracts and subsequently continuing their work with the project.

 Please note that all dates and location information are provisional, initially taken from the library and archive catalogues.
 As our section editors continue to work through the material we will update our database and the changes will be reflected across the edition.